Silhouette of a person seen through a frosted glass door.

 and the ones still deciding.

-Told in whispers and warnings, in memoir and myth—
+Told in whispers and warnings, in memoir and myth,

-these are stories that hide in the corners of your mind
+stories that hide in the corners of your mind

 and bloom when you’re not looking.